nimomaina/quizboard/Readme.md

 # Question Board
-A multiple choice question board website - https://nimomaina.github.io/quizboard/
+A multiple choice question board that allows users to answer and gives a score. https://nimomaina.github.io/quizboard/

 ## By Wairimu Maina